If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 We aren’t limited to just plain rows and columns of data either.
 Pre-printed Forms, Charts and graphs, drawing flowcharts, mixing up symbols, images and graphics is all possible

 Its also possible to use Microsoft Office as the reporting tool, even for a web system.
 Want your report to be printed out using Word, perhaps as a flow chart or data diagram in Visio, maybe a Powerpoint slide show, or a spreadsheet complete with formulae & charts?

-Bottom line: If you can draw a layout on paper for us, we can write a report that reproduces it.
+Bottom line: If you can sketch what you want on a piece of paper, or show us an existing Word, Excel, Visio file, we can write a report that reproduces it.